RishiKulshreshtha/hover_card/README.txt

    be a new option showing Hover Card Plugin - v1.0 installed with a success (green) status.

- * This module has no menu or modifiable settings.
-There is no configuration.
+ * This module has menu or modifiable settings.
+There is configuration link for this which you can access at admin/config/people/hover-card.
 When enabled and configured properly, this module will display the hover card to the user links with 'username' as class to their anchor tags.
 To disable the hover card from user links, disable the module and clear caches.

 MAINTAINERS